319SoftDev/wiki-project-group-wya_dansowaa/README.md

 ----

 # Teas
 There are many different types of teas around the world.
-In this project we will talk about different types of tea, tea cultur and ceremony, and also different flavors of boba tea
+In this project we will talk about different types of tea, tea culture and ceremonies, and also different flavors of boba tea

 ![A tea cup surrounded by various types of tea leaves](https://d3i6fh83elv35t.cloudfront.net/static/2024/01/GettyImages-157418534-e1706305324274-1024x614.jpg)